Matex600/social-edit-matt/README.md

 I recommend clicking any links found in this README with Ctrl + Left mouse click for (Windows) and Control + click (Mac)
 # Project Introduction

-This website is a fullstack application using mainly the Django fullstack web framework.
+This website is a full-stack application using mainly the Django full-stack web framework.

-My Goal is to create a functioning and responsive Blog, that allows users can make blog posts.
-Users can also up vote and down vote as well as make comments.
+My goal is to create a functioning and responsive Blog, that allows users can make blog posts.
+Users can also upvote and downvote as well as make comments.

-The Sites purpose is to allow users to connect with each other, and share things they find interesting like hobbies or news!
+The sites purpose is to allow users to connect and share things they find interesting like hobbies or news!

-I have built this project with the future in mind, as I have many plans to expand, improve, modernise design, technology, styling and featureset.
+I have built this project with the future in mind, as I have many plans to expand, improve, modernise design, technology, styling, and features.

-Project 4 for [CodeInstitute](https://codeinstitute.net/) Full stack course (5P)
+Project 4 for [CodeInstitute](https://codeinstitute.net/) Full-stack course (5P)

  * This project is created using: